scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Resistance to partitioning

 Partitioning occurs when a network splits into two because of link failures.
-Partitioning of the global SCION inter-domain network is much less likely to happen, thanks to its path awareness that exposes multiple paths between SCION ASes.
-Even during failures there is no special failure mode required as SCION ASes can always switch to already known paths that use other links.
+No special failure mode is required as SCION ASes can always switch to already known paths that use other links.

-Recovering from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization and path discovery time.
+Recovering from a partitioned network is also seamless as onl	y coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization and path discovery time.

 ## Communication Protocol